 - Work and freedom

 Our team comprises Jane Whittle (Principal Investigator), Hannah Robb (Research Fellow), Taylor Aucoin (Research Fellow) and James Fisher (Research Fellow) at the University of Exeter, and Mark Hailwood (co-investigator) at the University of Bristol.
 Vivienne Bates in the project administrator.
 Hannah is working on evidence from early modern church court depositions.
 Taylor is collecting evidence from quarter sessions courts.
-James is working on household and manorial accounts and will research pauper apprenticeships.
-Jane and Mark will collaborate to write a book on The Experience of Work building on their research in the Women’s Work in Rural England project.
-The new archival research focuses on England between 1300 and 1700, but publications and collaborations will place this in a comparative European perspective.
+James is working on pauper apprenticeships and household accounts.
+Jane, Mark, Hannah and Taylor are jointly writing a book on The Experience of Work for publication by Cambridge University Press, building the previous research of the Women’s Work in Rural England project.
+The project’s new archival research focuses on England between 1300 and 1700, but publications and collaborations place this in a comparative European perspective.

 We blog about our progress on this site, as well as posting details about upcoming talks, conference papers, events and publications related to the project – so do follow us!
 You can sign up to receive email alerts of our latest blog posts by clicking the ‘follow’ button on the right hand side of this page, and you can also follow us on twitter – @womensworkexe – where we regularly tweet some of our most interesting (and amusing) archival finds.